AbanteAI/apples-to-models/README.md

 # Apples to Models

 Apples to Models is a language model benchmark based on the popular word association game "Apples to Apples".
+While on the surface it evaluates word relationships, the benchmark actually measures several sophisticated capabilities:

-The benchmark evaluates models' ability to understand contextual relationships between words and make appropriate matches between adjectives and nouns.
+1. **Contextual Understanding**: Models must understand relationships between adjectives and nouns in various contexts.
+2. **Strategic Gameplay**: Models can learn and adapt their strategy based on other players' behaviors.
+3. **Meta-Learning**: Models can observe how different players (including other models) make judgments and adjust their play accordingly.
+4. **Long-Context Reasoning**: In longer games, models can learn patterns in how specific players or models tend to judge and use this information to improve their chances of winning.
+5. **Strategic Judging**: Models can make judging decisions that optimize their chances of winning, such as avoiding selections that might benefit stronger players.

 ## How It Works